bakka22/maze/README.md

 for creating the window and rendering everything on it, I used SDL (Simple DirectMedia Layer) library in C, its simpleness and ease of use made it a great choice to work with.

+I learned so much from this project, for instance when i first heard about ray casting i couldn't imagine how would i cast a ray using only code, but when i delved deeper i understood it is just math, this changed my perspective on how i was viewing things, that in programming we only care about the characteristics of the thing not the thing in essence. working with SDL was really fun, i learned how things are rendered on the screen and the basics of game making.
+I used to think that game developing is too complicated for me and i should stick to web developing but after this project i might think seriously about considering game developing as a path i would go into.
+As a passionate and determined individual, I thrive on challenges that push me to grow and learn.
+My journey with developing the maze game using ray casting was both exhilarating and enlightening.
+Through overcoming various obstacles and refining my coding skills, I discovered a deep sense of satisfaction in bringing ideas to life.
+Beyond programming, I am an avid learner who enjoys exploring new technologies and embracing opportunities for personal and professional development.
+I am excited to continue my journey of creativity, innovation, and self-discovery in the world of game development and beyond